 If there’s one Bali beach club that’s as iconic as it is debaucherous, it’s FINNS Beach Club.
 This Canggu beach club sits on the black sands of Berawa Beach, and you can’t miss it.
 It’s a staggering horizon of three pools, three party restaurants, 11 bars, seven kitchens, daily DJs and live performances – plus all-day parties, seven days of the week.

-Best for: Pool parties and all-day lounging.
+Best for: All day pool parties and non-stop entertainment.

 Entrance fee: Free.
 Minimum spend applies to premium seating, starting from IDR 2,500,000.
 Each booking comes with towels, bottle service and high-speed internet.